Mixed Reactions Arise As Man Chooses To Visit His Dying Grandpa Over Staying With His Almost-Due Pregnant Wife

 To address this, open dialogue about expectations and emotional needs is crucial.
 Couples should consider scheduling regular check-ins to discuss feelings and adjustments needed to support each other effectively.

 A psychological concept worth considering is the idea of temporal orientation, which refers to how individuals perceive and prioritize time in relation to events.
-Studies suggest that people who adopt a more future-oriented perspective are better able to navigate complex emotional situations because they can weigh long-term consequences against immediate concerns.

-In this case, the husband may be focusing on the short-term need to visit his grandfather, while his wife may be looking towards the immediate future of their family.
+In this case, the husband may be focusing on the short-term need to visit his grandfather, while his wife may be looking toward the immediate future of their family.
 By reframing the decision-making process to include a future-oriented perspective, both partners can better understand the broader implications of their choices, allowing them to negotiate a resolution that honors both familial obligations and their growing family.
 Efforts to engage in mutual planning can help solidify their partnership and foster shared goals.

 Your wife needs you but your grandfather doesn't